aeh0/experiiiments/_posts/2022-08-04-blogging-with-jekyll.markdown

 * Paste in your personal access token when prompted.
 * Go to https://[username].github.io/[blogname] and admire your new blog!

 Mike Dane's videos explain what to do next, such as how to write post and new pages in markdown.
-You'll save these files in your local folder, and when you're ready to publish, repeat the Git Bash code block above, from...
+You'll save these files in your local folder, and when you're ready to publish your changes, go to Git Bash:
 ```
-git add
+git add .
+git commit –m "[comment here]"
+git push origin gh-pages
 ```
-...onwards.
-Look at you - blogging like a hacker!

-I installed GitHub Desktop which removes the stage of pushing files via Git Bash, and needing to keep my personal access code on hand, but this is optional.
+You can avoid this step by installing GitHub Desktop, which avoids to need to keep a personal access code on hand, but this is optional.

-I also had a dig around in my local Ruby folder (C:\Ruby31-x64\lib\ruby\gems\3.1.0\gems\minima-2.5.1), and copied the _includes, _layouts, _sass, and _assets folders.
-I opened the config.yml file and put a hash in front of the theme:
+I can't resist a few modifications, and learned the following means of overriding the default theme that gets installed (minima).
+In my local Ruby folder, C:\Ruby31-x64\lib\ruby\gems\3.1.0\gems\minima-2.5.1, I copied the _includes, _layouts, _sass, and _assets folders, and pasted them into my blog folder.
+I opened the config.yml file and put a hash in front of the theme, cancelling it out:
 ```
 #theme: minima
 ```
-This has allowed me to override the default theme that gets installed, and start to make minor, tentative changes.
-I wanted a short excerpt of each post to show on the home page, which required the following tweaks:
+Now I could start to make minor, tentative changes.
+I wanted a short excerpt of each post to show on the home page.
+This required the following tweaks:
 * Update config.yml:
 ```
 show_excerpts: true